 Ocean acidification is due to atmospheric carbon dioxide dissolution through the ocean surface interface, pollution and regime shifts with the loss of carbon sequestration.
 Alkalinity has been in decline for the last 60 million years, dropping from 1200mg/l to the current concentration of 100 to 140mg/l.
-The oceans would have suffered from ocean acidification but with anthropogenic input, this has accelerated by hundreds of years.
+The oceans would have suffered from ocean acidification but with anthropogenic input, this has accelerated the process by hundreds of years.
 Humanity cannot survive without marine life, but most marine life will simply dissolve over the next 20 years.
 Trying to raise the pH and alkalinity of oceanic water is an almost impossible challenge.
 It would take 50% of the worlds shipping industry and over 10% of the worlds GDP.
 Irrespective of the catastrophic consequences, it is unlikely that there will be any remedial action.

-What are the options?
+An option – a global Olivine initiative

-80% of pollution starts on land, arises from municipal wastewater and diffuse pollution, industrial discharges and agriculture.
-The mineral Olivine is one of the most common and lowest cost minerals on the planet.
-It is often used as a soil conditioner.
-The mineral canit absorbs its own mass in terms of carbon dioxide.
+80% of pollution is produced on land, arising from municipal wastewater, diffuse pollution, industrial discharges and agriculture.
+Olivine is one of the most common and lowest cost minerals on the planet, often used as a soil conditioner.
+The mineral can absorb its own mass in terms of carbon dioxide.

-(sil

-250kg of olivine can be spread on agricultural land every year, cost is approximately $40/1000kg, if 25kg/acre is spread on 10% of the worlds agricultural land it would be equivalent to 10 billion tonnes.
-This amount of mineral would absorb around 10 billion tonnes of carbon dioxide which is equivalent to 100% of carbon from anthropogenic sources.
+250kg of olivine can be spread on agricultural land every year, cost is approximately $40/1000kg,

+If 25kg/acre is spread on 10% of the worlds agricultural land it would be equivalent to 10 billion tonnes

+This volume of mineral would absorb 10 billion tonnes of carbon dioxide which is equivalent to 100% of carbon from anthropogenic sources.

-The mineral slowly dissolves and will end up in To release iron and silicatesstreams rivers and then eventually into the worlds Oceans.
-The silicates will removes inorganic carbon and helps to raise the pH (reducing acidity) of the water.
-The ferric will help promote the growth of phytoplankton, which will sequester more carbon dioxide.
-The ferric will act as a coagulant and drop the zeta potential and increase the redox potential.
+Olivine slowly dissolves, ends up in the global aquatic environment.
+To release iron and silicates Silicate removes inorganic carbon and helps to raise the pH (reducing acidity).
+Ferric will help promote the growth of phytoplankton which, in turn, sequesters more carbon dioxide.
+Ferric also acts as a coagulant and drop zeta potential and increases redox potential.

 Most iron fertilisation trials have failed due to excessive growth of dinoflagellates and cyanobacteria.
-However, the silicate will selectively promote the growth of diatoms which are more beneficial, and the extremely low concentrations, perhaps 1000 times or more lower that in the fertilisation trials will help ensure the systems remain stable.
+However, the silicate will selectively promote the growth of diatoms which are more beneficial, and the extremely low concentrations will help ensure the systems remain stable.

 A proportion of the ferric silicate complex will be bound up in organic matter and will float in the surface micro layer (SML) the SML covers 100% of the world’s oceans and regulates the transfer of all gases (across the air water interface) including water vapour by as much as 50%.
 The SML regulates atmospheric humidity, temperature and aerosols responsible for cloud formation.
-Every litre of rainwater now contains microplastic, toxic for ever chemicals, pesticides and pharmaceuticals.
-The most toxic of chemicals are lipophilic they reside in the SML and end up in aerosols.
-A percentage of ferric will act as a photo-catalyst and will raise the oxidation potential when exposed to UVc irradiation.
+Every litre of rainwater contains microplastic, toxic for ever chemicals, pesticides and pharmaceuticals.
+Lipophilic chemicals are the most toxic, they reside in the SML and end up in aerosols.
+The ferric will act as a photo-catalyst and will raise the oxidation potential when exposed to UVc irradiation.
 This will be sufficient to oxidise many of the chemicals, including micro-plastics, ferric could also be added to the plastic polymer during manufacture to promote photo-oxidation.

-The potential net consequences of the addition to Olivine to agricultural land include.
+The potential net consequences of the addition to Olivine to agricultural land include;

 Improvement of soil condition, health and growth of plants